 4. NICE TO MEET YOU

-Remember that they don't know much about you.
-Bond with them by sharing relatable stories and struggles.
+Remember that your readers don't know much about you yet.
+Bond with them by sharing relatable stories and/or struggles.
+Here’s an example:

 5. WHAT'S IN IT FOR THEM?